 Ellen Moodie joined in solidarity with Central Americans in the 1980s.
-As a student at Indiana University, social-justice and anti-war movements inspired her to trace links between seemingly "ordinary" unmarked lives in Midwestern towns like hers, and events in the volcanic isthmus 2000 miles away.
+As a student at Indiana University, social-justice and anti-war movements inspired her to trace links between seemingly "ordinary" unmarked lives in Midwestern towns like hers, and events in the volcanic isthmus nearly 2000 miles away.
 After college she worked for seven years as a daily newspaper journalist in Hudson County, New Jersey.
 She pounded the police beat, chronicled Garden State corruption--and reported on issues linked to Central American migrants and refugees.
 She first traveled to El Salvador in 1993 with a sister-cities group.

 That same year she entered graduate school at the University of Michigan in Ann Arbor.
 There her desire to document and denounce war atrocities, and track the violent postwar transition, grew to embrace the basic questions of social change: "How and when do conditions for possibility arise for transformations in public consciousness?"